 The Galley Buster: three patties, three slices of cheese, fried onions, bun.
 I watched Peter pick his up, with the anticipation of a father watching his child ride a bike for the first time without training wheels.
 Everything we’d been through together – that one beer, that other beer, me farting in the car on the way over – it all came down to this.

 His form was impeccable, no?
 He got through that whole burger without having it fall apart on him or wussing out and using a fork.
 I don’t even think he used ketchup!
 This was definitely not the first cheeseburger this man has ever eaten, but it was his first Galley Buster and I was welling with joy at the sight of it.
 He finished it!
 First try!

 He acted like it was no big deal.
 Very smooth operator, this one.

 One of the staffers took notice, and brought him over a trophy of sorts: a shot with a slice of bacon hanging out.
 He gave it to us on the house, asking only to be in the picture “just to get a black guy in here.” (his words) Nick and his sister finished their burgers, and I got around to the systematic destruction of my Buster.
 It was as I remember it: bursting with grease, hands shining like freshly-buffed car bumper while I held it, ready to crumble at the first wrong flick of the wrist, bursting with the kind of goodness no modern fancy diner fryer could capture.
-No, your favorite new burger joint is probably 50 years off.
+There’s only one cheeseburger on Earth I enjoy more than a Galley Buster.

 That’s the Anchor Bar.
 It’s revered by visitors, but it’s not taken for granted by locals.
 They may let the rest of Tower Avenue go, but nobody’s taking the Anchor Bar.
 Twenty years from now, I’ll probably march another friend in and give him or her their own piece of the magic.
 Such is the cycle.